 Graduate Assistantships are awarded for 1 year and may be renewed for a 2nd year based on performance.
 Graduate Assistantships do not cover the entire 60 credits that it takes to complete either the Clinical Mental Health Counseling Program or School Counseling Program.

 Graduate Assistantships are awarded for an academic year starting in the Fall.
-Applications for Fall 2022 are due on March 1st.
-Applicants must be admitted to either the Clinical Mental Health Counseling Program or the School Counseling program on March 1st to be considered.
-Applicants are advised to begin their application to the program early and to have it completed by February 1st.
-Applicants who have a GPA of under 3.0 or who are conditionally admitted are not eligible for a Graduate Assistantship.
+Applications for Fall 2024 are due on December 1, 2023.
+Applicants must have submitted their program application to either the Clinical Mental Health Counseling Program or the School Counseling program to be considered.
+Applicants are advised to begin their application to the program early and to have it completed by the final deadline of February 15, 2024.

 If you are interested in financial aid options, please contact the Financial Aid Office.

-For other assistantship options, please see the Graduate College page.
-The School of Counseling and Special Education does not provide scholarship for assistantship obtained outside of the school.
+For other assistantship options, please consider those posted on the College of Education and Human Development page and the Graduate College page.
+The School of Counseling, Higher Education, Leadership, and Foundations cannot guarantee scholarship funding for assistantships obtained outside of school.

-For more information about the graduate programs in Clinical Mental Health and School Counseling, contact Jared S. Rose, Ph.D., email@example.com, 419-372-9848.
+For more information about the graduate programs in Clinical Mental Health and School Counseling, contact Dr. Jared S. Rose, firstname.lastname@example.org, 419-372-9848.